doviettung96/Games/README.md

 # Games
-Download the folder in .zip format
+Download the folder in .zip format --
-Run the breakout_phaser.html to run the game
+Run the breakout_phaser.html on firefox ... enjoy :D